gottagofaster236/SonicVisualSplit/README.md

 ## Known limitations
 - If you die on *Scrap Brain 3* in Sonic 1, you'll have to undo the split manually (the game time will be correct anyways).
 - Same for Sonic 2's *Sky Chase* and *Wing Fortress*.
 If you die on one of those levels, you'll have to manually undo the split.
+- In Sonic 2, when you hit the boss, the timer is flashing and SVS fails to recognize that.
+This is fine, it'll recover soon after.

 ## Troubleshooting
-- If the component fails to recognize too many frames (when it writes a dash instead of a recognized time), check your settings.
+- If the component fails to recognize the digits too often (when it writes a dash instead of a recognized time), check your settings.
 Make sure you've selected the correct video mode and the correct game.
 Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.
 - Note that occasional incorrectly recognized frames are fine, thanks to error detection.
-- If your capture card outputs a too dark image, you'll have to apply a color correction filter (in your streaming software).
+- If your capture card outputs an image that's too dark, you'll have to apply a color correction filter in your streaming software.
+Increase the contrast and brightness and see if it helps.
+- Make sure that the aspect ratio of the game is correct.
+If it's stretched, fix it with your streaming software.
 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.
-- If you found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
+- If you've found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
 If it's an issue with time recognizing incorrectly, a video or a screenshot of the game at the point where SVS fails would be appreciated.

+## Questions / Suggestions
-- If you couldn't solve your problem or have questions and/or suggestions, feel free to post them using [GitHub Discussions](https://github.com/gottagofaster236/SonicVisualSplit/discussions).
+If you couldn't solve your problem or have questions or suggestions, feel free to post them using [GitHub Discussions](https://github.com/gottagofaster236/SonicVisualSplit/discussions).

 You can also ask your question [here on Discord](https://discord.gg/BRa5X9BPGg) if you don't wanna create a GitHub account.

 ## For developers